-A related finding is that the correlation of county-level density with average earnings has increased, as a hockey-stick relationship between county-level density percentiles and average earnings has emerged.
+A related finding is that the correlation of county-level density with average earnings has increased, as a relationship resembling a hockey stick has emerged between density percentiles and average earnings.
 In addition, the dispersion in average earnings at a given density percentile, which had been falling or stable for much of the past several decades, has increased markedly since the late 1990s for the nation's densest counties.
 These earnings patterns at the county level are no doubt related to earnings developments at the individual level.
 Indeed, new models designed to explain the distribution of income for the nation as a whole suggest that job opportunities for less-educated workers in big cities have dried up.
 The critical question for policymakers is whether these trends now justify more aggressive policies to spread employment opportunities more widely across the country.